nmshd/documentation/_docs_integrate/10-connector-installation.md

 A reliable and fast internet connection is mandatory for running the Connector.
 However, the Connector is only communicating with the Backbone so the corresponding domain (e.g. `https://prod.enmeshed.eu`) can be whitelisted and the associated certificate can be additionally pinned.

-## Organization's Identity

-As the connector acts as trusted communication instance for an organization, a signature keypair for the organization is mandatory and needs to be generated and verified upfront.
-Please refer to the Identity Guide for creating such an identity.

 ## List docker image tags

 Read more about listing available docker image tags [here](/explore/connector#connector-docker-image).